Your guide to generating leads across multiple channels, including LinkedIn, cold email, and cold calls.

 Step 2 - LinkedIn message

-If you want to connect with people on a networking side, you can start your communication with a LinkedIn message since you don’t really need to add much context.
+If you want to connect with people from a networking perspective, you can start your communication with a LinkedIn message since you don’t really need to add much context.
 However, if you want to give them information it’s best to leave the LinkedIn message as a follow-up, like this one:

 Step 3 - Cold call